 For comprehensive immigration information and downloadable forms, visit Western Michigan University's Immigration Services website.

 United States immigration law places responsibility upon the individual student to know and follow all relevant immigration regulations.
 Failure to comply with these regulations may have severe consequences for your ability to study, seek employment, or remain in the United States.
-Contact Western Michigan University's International Admissions and Services office immediately if there are any changes in your personal or academic situation or items that need to be updated on your I-20 or DS-2019, such as:
+Contact Western Michigan University's International Admissions and Services office immediately if there are any changes in your personal or academic situation.
+You must notify a Designated School Official or Alternate Responsible Officer if there are items that need to be updated on your I-20 or DS-2019, such as:

 - Change of name or citizenship

 - Change of school, major, or degree level

 - Withdrawal or termination due to academic or medical reasons